 InterviewAll applicants must pass an Academic Interview

-CertificationThe final certificate is issued by Pearson Education to successful student.
+CertificationThe final certificate is issued by Pearson Education.

 Work ExperienceExceptional entry route: 3 years relevant work experience